RetroMaximus/OverBlast-Alpha/README.md

 Fixes 12/31/2019

+- Song playlist items are highlighted when played in the correct order.
+This was previoulsy set one item ahead of when it should have been playing.
 - When color changes to the active color the previous pattern will stay selected.
 (Fixed)
 - When color changes to the active color the previous sequence will stay selected.
 (Fixed)